 "It's been a long time since we've seen a murder as such," said Sussex County Sheriff deputy, Ernest Gile, Sr.

-Court documents reveal Moore was attacked by Crowder and Orbando outside of a gas station in Prince George County on January 11.
+Court documents reveal Moore was attacked by Crowder and Obando outside of a gas station in Prince George County on January 11.

-Documents read that eye witnesses saw Crowder kicking and hitting Moore as Orbando was cutting his throat.
+Documents read that eye witnesses saw Crowder kicking and hitting Moore as Obando was cutting his throat.